 Tracking Business Expenses

-Every side hustle has costs: internet, software, printer ink, travel, education, even sensory-friendly tools like noise-cancelling headphones or a quiet workspace.
-Keep a simple record of these.
-Why?
-Two reasons:
+Every side hustle has costs: internet, software, printer ink, travel, education, even sensory tools like noise-cancelling headphones or a quiet workspace.
+Keep a simple record of these — they reduce your taxable income and show you how much you're actually earning.

 Bookkeeping in 15 Minutes a Month